International Training Seminars

 WME works in cooperation with church leadership and educational institutions in the area where the seminar is to be held in order to provide robust training for all, lay leadership as well as clergy.
 Seminars are generally held in the local languages and focus on educating, resourcing, connecting, and mobilizing indigenous persons to do evangelism and missions in their local contexts.
 These gatherings can be regional or international in scope and provide an arena for the World Methodist family to meet together for sharing, learning and preparing for evangelism.

 In addition to indigenous participation, WME also extends the opportunity for participation to pastors, laity, and seminarians outside the geographic region in which the seminar is being held.
 Through this participation, pastors and laity are provided occasions to earn continuing education credits while experiencing evangelism in other cultural contexts.

 While each seminar is unique in its influence and theme, common features include teaching on the theology and practice of evangelism, regional sharing, small group processing, and indigenous worship services.

 Additional information and registration details will be updated as they become available.

-Due to current travel restrictions the Romania and New Zealand event dates have been altered and postponed to 2022.
+Due to current travel restrictions the Romania and New Zealand event dates have been postponed.